karol-brejna-i/kogito-mqtt-decision-process-kafka/packaging.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/mqtt-decision-process-kafka-1.0-SNAPSHOT-runner`
+You can then execute your native binary with: `./target/mqtt-decision-process-kafka-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html
 .

+## Creating a Docker container